 Indy is bursting with art and culture, from public art displays to symphony concerts.

-Indianapolis Museum of Art: As one of the top ten largest art museums in the nation, the IMA sits on 152 acres of green space with a 50,000-piece permanent collection and a 100-acre contemporary art and nature park.
+Indianapolis Museum of Art at Newfields: As one of the top ten largest art museums in the nation, the IMA sits on 152 acres of green space with a 50,000-piece permanent collection and a 100-acre contemporary art and nature park.

 Fountain Square: Known as the retro district of Indianapolis, Fountain Square is full of art galleries, boutiques, restaurants, and theaters.